Andrtsit/Andrtsit/README.md

 ## Hi there, I'm Andreas 👋

-I'm a 28-year-old junior web developer transitioning from a background in History & Archaeology to a career in software development.
-Over the past year, I've immersed myself in web-development, building projects that emphasize clean, maintainable code and a solid understanding of core technologies.
+I'm a junior web developer transitioning from a background in History & Archaeology to a career in software development.
+Over the past year, I've immersed myself in web-development,studying and building projects that emphasize clean, maintainable code and a solid understanding of core technologies.
+I am 28 years old, right now living in Greece, and I speak English(C2),French(B2) and Greek(Native).

 ---